 RELATED: Barber for Steve Prefontaine retires.

 The movies Without Limits, Prefontaine and Fire on the Track were later released, all three of which are based off his storied career.
-One of his most notable features was his long hair and prominent mustache.
+His notable features included his long hair and prominent mustache.

 Pre’s race tactics were often bold, running hard from the gun instead of a sit and kick mentality.
 That sort of race mentality is evident in some of his most memorable quotes, which are as follows: